 - The Highland Park development, in the old Central Park Plaza, and the multi-phased investment along Jefferson Avenue that will include affordable housing.

 - Mayor Brown continues to champion the development of Canalside, and the city’s entire inner and outer harbors.
 In 2014, the $200 million state-of-the art hockey/entertainment complex HABORCENTER opened, spurring economic opportunities in downtown Buffalo and putting city residents to work.
 This project came out of a competitive process launched by Mayor Brown several years prior when he sought proposals from the development community for what was once a city-owned parking lot.
-In early 2019, the Explore & More Children's Museum will open on the former Aud site, creating another local and regional draw for Buffalo’s booming waterfront.
-He also located a new police sub-station at Canalside in 2017 to enhance public safety for the more than 1.5 million annual visitors.
+The new $29 million Explore & More — the Ralph C. Wilson Jr. Children's Museum will have a soft opening in December 2018, continuing as the exhibits are installed floor by floor, through March 2019.
+The children’s museum, which will create another local and regional draw for Buffalo’s booming waterfront, is expected to add $90 million in tourism revenues in its first 10 years.
+The Mayor also located a new police sub-station at Canalside in 2017 to enhance public safety for the nearly 2 million annual visitors.

-- Mayor Brown’s Summer Youth Employment Program provided paid jobs for 1,650 young people in 2017, with over $10 million spent on the program since 2006, it has provided over 22,000 employment opportunities for our City youth.
+- Mayor Brown’s Summer Youth Employment Program is providing paid jobs for 1,500 young people in 2017, with over $10 million spent on the program since 2006, it has provided nearly 24,000 employment opportunities for our City youth.